 For a better chance that Google will rank your site first, you can’t guarantee SEO.
 You’ll need to publish your content on your site first, and then wait until Google indexes it.
 A good way to check is by Googling your blog post URL in the search bar (see below).

 Once your post has been indexed, it’s relatively safe to republish your content onto Medium and gain the benefits of exposure, traffic, and brand awareness.

-So should I republish my blog content onto Medium?
+So should I blog on Medium and republish my blog content onto Medium?

 Now that you’re ready to blog on Medium, here’s instructions on how to create a Medium account!